-The 2014 California Title I Conference, “Transforming Times,” is scheduled for March 25–26, 2014, in Burlingame, California.
+The 2014 California Title I Conference, “Transforming Times,” was held on March 25–26, 2014, in Burlingame, California.
 The purpose of the conference is to provide a forum for sharing strategies that enhance equitable teaching and learning experiences for students, as well as to provide updates and ideas for effective planning and implementation of the Elementary and Secondary Education Act.

 Keynote Speaker Abstracts